Nekromantik 2: Confiscation

 In June 1991, Munich police confiscated the film, leading an interviewer to ask Buttgereit "How does it feel to be Germany's most wanted filmmaker?"
 Buttgereit responded: "I'm not sure how to feel.
 At the moment I'm afraid of a police raid.
 But I'm not really proud of it, if that's what you mean."
 The reason for the film's seizure was that it purportedly glorified violence.
 According to Buttgereit, "The thing that people find offensive about Nekromantik 2 is that it doesn't accuse Monika."
 At a different point in the interview, Buttgereit states, "It was very important to me that the audience is on Monika's side, even with her doing these terrible things."
 In 1993, however, the film was officially deemed "art", thanks to an exhaustive expert opinion by film scholar Knut Hickethier.
 However, Buttgereit says, "the big shops are still afraid to sell my DVDs."

 The official charge against the film was that it was "glorifying violence".
 The police confiscated the print of the film shown in the Werkstattkino (Workshop Cinema) in Munich.
 Then the local prosecutor handed the print to the authorities of Berlin, which placed the film in the index for seized videos; videos which all known copies had to be confiscated, while the police started searching for the negatives.
 Being caught in possession of a copy was illegal in its own right.
 The confiscation was actually the fourth one to occur in the Werkstattkino over a period of two years.
 Starting in the mid-1970s, the movie theater had depicted many controversial films, including hardcore pornography, horror films and propaganda films dating to World War II.
 The censoring authorities in Munich seemed to have a particular grudge for the movie theater, which seems to have influenced the fate of Nekromantik 2.
 In July 1992, there was also a police raid in the residence of Manfred O. Jelinski, and the policemen confiscated anything remotely related to the banned film.

 The film's banning was actually questionable, because no trial or hearing over the fate of the film had actually occurred.
 The confiscation and banning was based solely on the decisions of the censoring authorities.

 Release

 The film premiered in June 1991 in Germany on VHS.
 Cult Epics released the film in a limited edition on February 10, 2015, on DVD and Blu-ray Disc in the United States.
 The Blu-ray featured extensive bonus features, including: a new introduction by Jörg, an audio commentary, trailers of Jörg Buttgereit's films, a "Making Of" documentary, still photo gallery, new short films by Jörg, and the score (original and live) of Nekromantik 2.

+Ban

+The film is known to be currently banned in Australia since 1992 and New Zealand since 2007.